-The Community Cat Initiative is the Hermitage’s TNR program.
-Humane traps are available for rent for a $40 cash deposit per trap, which is fully refundable upon return.
+The Hermitage has humane traps available for rent for a $40 deposit per trap, which is fully refundable upon return.
 Traps may be picked up at The Hermitage during regular business hours – Tuesday thru Saturday 10AM to 5PM

 Other information regarding the trap-neuter-return approach and general information about feral and stray cats is available upon request.
 We can also offer tips and tricks for effective trapping and even provide a list of things you might need to be a better trapper.